BSafes-Papers/BSafes-Papers.github.io/docs/sex/the-factors-involvoed-in-the-exit-from-sex-trafficking-a-review-3.md

 ---
 layout: default
 title: Methods
-parent: § The Factors Involved in the Exit from Sex Traffifficking - A Review
+parent: § The Factors Involved in the Exit from Sex Trafficking - A Review
 grand_parent: Sex
 nav_order: 30
 ---